Windiwindy/Fltrp-Log/FLTRP.md

 - family, love (TKTK), friendship(TKTK), education (esp. liberal education)(TKTK), communication(TKTK), critical thinking(TKTK), vision(TKTK), human nature(TKTK), happiness (importance of living)(TKTK), cultural difference(TKTK), science and technology(TKTK), equality (gender, race, class, disability)(TKTK)等

 ### Impromptu - def of innovation and the meaning of innovation to science and tech (TKTK)
+- innovation helps sci and tech develop and reach its goal: if we are without science and tech, we would have been starved and isolated, therefore a better version INTELLECTUALLY(TKTK
 ### Impromptu - the eyes of children - how disabled people are seen (TKTK)

 ### English Major
 #### language (TKTK)
+#### Shakespeare和西方戏剧经典几部剧总结一下谢谢

 ### Journalism